Color Me In: Exploring Existentialism Existence of Women in the Unfathomable Universe

 Dimensions: 10’ x 6’ x 2

-Examining the state of our current environment, we as women need to make decisions courageously.
+Examining the state of our current environment, we as women need to make courageous decisions.
 It has been said that the world is too small for more than one free reality.
 Humanity is at a crossroads, and we are addressing public policy and the injustice of a broken system.

 Title: Deconstructing Social Conventions and Practices

-Detail of panel #1- Girl squatting playing with jacks, a children's game.
+Detail of panel #1- Girl squatting and playing with jacks.

-Social Criticism: Deconstructing social conventions and practices.
-Examining the state of our current environment, we as women need to make decisions courageously.
-And stand upon the shoulders of those that came before us.
-Because our children are watching and are a generation that will shape the future.
+Social Criticism: Deconstructing social conventions and practices and examining the state of our current environment, we as women need to make decisions courageously and stand upon the shoulders of those who came before us because our children are watching and are a generation that will shape the future.

 Medium: Acrylic on Canvas